nest-modules/mailer/README.md

 In some cases you will want to use a nodemailer transport plugin, such as mandrill, sendgrid, mailgun, etc.

 You must only create the instance and send it to the transport value.

-ex:
+Here are some examples of how you can do it.

+**Do not nodemailer.createTransport in the transport passed.
+If you do this, you will receive the error** `TypeError: Converting circular structure to JSON` **since we call createTransport inside this library.**

+##### Mandrill

 ```
 npm install --save nodemailer-mandrill-transport
 ```